2023 |

 Smart factories are complex; with the increased complexity of employed cyber-physical systems, the complexity evolves further.
 Cyber-physical systems produce high amounts of data that are hard to capture and challenging to analyze.
 Real-time recording of all data is not possible due to limited network capabilities.
 Limited network capabilities are the reason for a chain of faults introduced via active surveillance during fault diagnosis.
 These introduced faults may slow down production or lead to an outage of the production line.
 Here, we present a novel approach to automatically select production-relevant shop floor parameters to decrease the number of surveyed variables and, at the same time, maintain quality in fault diagnosis without overloading the network.
 We were able to achieve higher throughput, mitigate communication losses and prevent the disruption of factory instructions.
 Our approach uses an autoencoder ensemble via minority voting to differentiate between normal—always on—variables and production variables that may yield a higher entropy.
 Our approach has been tested in a production-equal smart factory and was cross-validated by a domain expert. |

 137. | Ebad Banissi, Anna Ursyn, Mark W. McK.
 Bannatyne, João Moura Pires, Nuno Datia, Kawa Nazemi, Boris Kovalerchuk, Razvan Andonie, Minoru Nakayama, Filippo Sciarrone, Weidong Huang, Quang Vinh Nguyen, Mabule Samuel Mabakane, Adrian Rusu, Marco Temperini, Urska Cvek, Marjan Trutschl, Heimo Mueller, Harri Siirtola, Wai Lok Woo, Rita Francese, Veronica Rossano, Tania Di Mascio, Fatma Bouali, Gilles Venturini, Sebastian Kernbach, Delfina Malandrino, Rocco Zaccagnin, Jian J Zhang, Xiaosong Yang,; Vladimir Geroimenko (Ed.)
-Proceedings of 2022 26th International Conference Information Visualisation (IV) Bachelor Thesis 2022, ISBN: 978-1-6654-9007-8. @bachelorthesis{nokey,
+Proceedings of 2022 26th International Conference Information Visualisation (IV) Proceeding 2022, ISBN: 978-1-6654-9007-8. @proceedings{nokey,

 title = {Proceedings of 2022 26th International Conference Information Visualisation (IV)},